instana/nodejs/CONTRIBUTING.md

 The Github action will try to publish new versions for all packages from the most recent commit of the `main` branch.
 It will check if there is at least one successful CircleCI build for that commit hash for the main `build` workflow as well as for the `legacy-nodejs-versions` workflow.
 If that check fails, the Github action will abort.
 Otherwise it will go on to publish new releases to npm accordingly.

 Parameters for the release Github action:
+* "Use lerna publish from-package": Instead of executing `lerna publish`, the action will execute `lerna publish from-package`.
+See [below](#separate-lerna-version-and-lerna-publish) for the use case for this parameter.
+If in doubt, leave it unchanged (that is, `false`).
 * "Dry Run": With this option set to true, the Github action will not actually create a release but only apply all changes (package.json and package-lock.json files, CHANGELOG files).
 The action log will show the resulting diff at the end.
 The changes will not be committed.
 This can be used to preview the changes the release action would apply.
+If this option is `true`, the option "Use lerna publish from-package" has no effect.
 * "Skip CI status check": With this option set to true, the Github action will skip the preliminary check for successful CircleCI builds.
 This option should only be used for test purposes together with "Dry Run", or if actual lives depend on us publishing a release _right now_, without waiting for CircleCI.

 Lerna will determine if this is going to be a minor or patch version from the commit comments of all commits since the last release.
 It will also automatically update the CHANGELOG.md files in the root of the repository and also in all individual packages, based on those commits.